Co/Lab · Fall 2026 Cohort forming

 What sponsors see

 Not the plan — the landing.
-Leaders develop pattern recognition for what makes execution stick at scope.
+They start recognizing what makes execution stick at this altitude, mostly by watching seven other people try it.

 Leaders on working with Carrie